Planning for retirement shouldn’t be confusing. To help you navigate the retirement world, we put together a glossary of common terms.

 Under an immediate vesting schedule, an employee is granted full ownership of their retirement plan from the contribution date.
 Immediate vesting is required in specific types of retirement plans, e.g. a safe harbor 401(k).

-Investment advisory and custody fees include investment advice provided by Human Interest, as well as custody services provided by Matrix Trust Company.
+Investment management and custodial fee fees include investment advice provided by Human Interest, as well as custody services provided by Matrix Trust Company.
 Human Interest charges a 0.50% fee for these services, compared to the average 1.89% for small 401(k) plans (although some employers opt to cover these fees).

 An online investment platform provides advisory services to manage 401(k) accounts and more.
 You can utilize Human Interest’s online investment platform to benefit from automated investment advisory services (robo-advice) to manage your accounts.
 However, you can also opt-out of robo-advice if you wish to make your own investment selections from your plan’s lineup.